lindenhutchinson/task_notifier/README.md

 To run this program:

+0. Ensure that your DUO Multi-Factor Authentication settings have been set to always send a notification.
+This is very important as the automated web browser is unable to click the button to send you a notification.
+If you aren't receiving MFA checks when you think you should be, double check your DUO settings

 1. Download the [chromedriver version](https://chromedriver.chromium.org/downloads) appropriate to your chrome version

 2. Create a virtual env to run the program in